Who Can Use the Term “Nurse?”

 Often times one will hear the term "nurse" used to describe a variety of caregivers in a medical setting.
 For example, in a doctor's office, the physician may refer to the Medical Assistant as "nurse."
 It is also not uncommon for patients to confuse any caregiver wearing medical scrubs as a nurse.

-The title of nurse suggests that the person has knowledge, skill, ability and competency to provide a certain level of care.
+The title of nurse suggests that the person has the knowledge, skill, ability, and competency to provide a certain level of care.
 In order to become a nurse, one must pass rigorous education and clinical competencies in areas such as patient evaluation, biology, pathophysiology, and pharmacology.

 RELATED: Types of Nursing Careers